Technigo/project-redux-quiz-old/README.md

 ## The problem

-After sketching our mobile first design on Figma, we divided the components and started to work on the logic in pairs.
+After sketching our mobile first design on Figma, we planned and divided the components and started to work on the logic in pairs.
 Focus was to practise and learn useSelector and useDispatch, as this is our first Redux project.

 ## View it live